liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. I’ll solve this problem on my own
 1. there is never ever an excuse for a guy to put his hands on women
 1. are you having second thoughts
-1. I was set up
+1. I was set up; 我被陷害了
 1. get back to normal
 1. speak up, I can't hear you
 1. could you move over a bit please